zchown/Tak/README.md

 ### 1. TakServer

-At the heart of this implementation is a powerful Haskell-based game server with several components:
+At the heart of this implementation is a Haskell-based game server with several components:

 - **Game Logic Library** (in `/Lib`): Contains both pure and stateful implementations of Tak's rules and mechanics:
   - The pure representation offers excellent composability and reasoning properties